Cost and Payment Procedures

 Failing to complete all the payment arrangements by the first day of each semester will result in a $100 late fee.
 Interest of 12% APR is charged on the first of any month in which charges are not completely covered.

 To help you figure your costs, complete the Estimated Charges and Financial Aid Worksheet.
 If you are a nontraditional student (e.g., taking fewer than 14 credit hours, living off campus), use the financial information listed above to figure your costs.

 Students taking fewer than six hours are to pay all charges for the semester by the first day of the semester.
 A late fee of $100 will be assessed if financial arrangements have not been made.

 Summer school students are to pay all charges for the course(s) on the first day of the class.

-Exceptions to any payment procedure must be approved by the Vice President for Business and Operations before the start of the semester.
+Exceptions to any payment procedure must be approved by the Vice President for Business/CFO before the start of the semester.

 Delinquent accounts will result in the withholding of degrees, diplomas, and official transcripts until payment has been made in full.
 Unpaid accounts will be subject to the collection procedures of the college.

 Dr. Roy Beacham from Central Baptist Theological Seminary will present this year's Walton Lecture Series on the topic of "Those Pesky Prophets: Toward a Clearer Understanding of Old Testament Prophecy."

 Join graduates, family, and friends for our special Commencement events.